İbrahim Parlak

-İbrahim Parlak is a Kurdish man who has been accused by the United States Department of Homeland Security of being a former member of the Kurdistan Workers' Party (PKK).
+İbrahim Parlak (born 1962 in Gaziantep) is a Kurdish politician who has been accused by the United States Department of Homeland Security of being a former member and high official of the Kurdistan Workers' Party (PKK).

 Early life and education

 Parlak grew up into a Kurdish family and had nine siblings.
 His father was a farmer.
 During first grade in school, he was punished by the teacher for having spoken Kurdish at home.
 He attended high school in Gaziantep where he campaigned for the Kurdish rights movement.
 After having been imprisoned during a rally at the age of sixteen, he migrated to Germany where he lived for seven years.

 Europe and the PKK

 It was in Europe where Parlak then joined the political wing of the PKK and organized festivals in their support.
 Aiming to join his family in Turkey, he travelled to Lebanon to get training in a camp of the PKK.
 After eight months, he led a team of five militants over Syria to Turkey where they were stopped by a border patrol.
 A skirmish in which three of his colleagues were injured and two Turkish soldiers died ensued and he managed to flee.
 A few months later he was captured and imprisoned for 1 year and 4 months after which was released.
 He then left Turkey for the United States where he applied for political asylum in 1991.